-A diagnostic tachometer should be used for this procedure.
+If the boat is not equipped with a tachometer for the outboard motor, use a diagnostic tachometer for this procedure.
 Results may vary depending on whether testing is conducted with the flushing attachment, in a test tank, or with the outboard motor in the water.

 Start the engine and allow it to warm up fully in neutral until it is running smoothly.

-Correct idling speed inspection is only possible if the engine is fully warmed up.
-If not warmed up fully, the idle speed will measure higher than normal.
+Once the engine has warmed up, verify whether the idle speed is set to specification.
+For idle speed specifications, see page 10.
 If you have difficulty verifying the idle speed, or the idle speed requires adjustment, consult a Yamaha dealer or other qualified mechanic.